insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 Version History & Changelog Evolution

+	v4.0.3-81126
+		Albuquerque Gate American Lines cannot be changed.
+Prefab is set until i can get map editor to work on linux.
+Thanks to ratta_moh for the find.
+		Expanded Core Security Gate Architecture (Group 3): Preserved and optimized the core security gate definitions (hookup.gate_sec, hookup.gate_sec_l, and hookup.gate_sec_r) with built-in trailer activation (trailer_activation: true), a 135-meter range, and a wide 140-degree orientation tolerance to prevent gates from closing early on long vehicle combinations during tight yard turns.
+		Directional Rotary & Swing Gate Refinements (Group 4): Maintained left and right swing/rotary gate variations with tailored directional offsets and one-way parameters.Regional DLC Hookup Framework: Maintained active mapping support and structured compatibility across regional state expansions (including Arkansas, Iowa, Illinois, Kansas, Louisiana, Missouri, Montana, and Nebraska) with standardized trigger zones and clearance values.

 	v4.0.2-8926
 		All DLC has been added to its own animated_gate.dlc_*.sii file.
 This will help cut down on game log spam for missing DLC.
 I also dont understand why most of Oregon minus one gate and all of Washington is in base animated_gate.sii file but i left them there too.

 	v4.0.1-8826(Hotfix)
 	added animated_gate.dlc_or.sii to unit hookup and pulled metal_01 & metal_rev_01.
 Thanks FunGaming44 for the catch!